Calastrophe/gamingchair/README.md

 ### Features & Preview

-The map can be moved around and zoomed in/out of and the loadout bar is scrollable and adjustable.
+The map can be moved around and zoomed in and out of and responds well to various resolutions.

 Additionally, there is a bar that appears when the bomb is planted along with being defused and their respective fuses are displayed.